mpanko/denisasvach/content/projects/flip-flop-in-the-road.md

 content:
   - type: text
     content: >-
       *Flip-flop in the Road* was created in response to the pollution and disorder I encountered in Yogyakarta.
 When I first arrived in Indonesia, I was shocked by the environment people lived in.
 Trash was thrown carelessly on the ground, waste bins were a rare sight, and littering was common, even from moving vehicles.
 Among the debris lying in the middle of roads were abandoned flip-flops, lost by motorcyclists, often left untouched for weeks.
 These forgotten sandals reminded me of lifeless bodies, discarded alongside heaps of waste.

       As a statement that even discarded items deserve a more honorable end than simply rotting away, I performed thirteen happenings.
 At each site where a flip-flop lay, I buried it and placed a cross with a photo, marking its final resting place.
 I chose to focus on flip-flops because each has a unique character, evoking a sense of empathy and the story of its loss.
 The reasons for abandonment could be as simple as a mishap or the result of a tragic accident.
 For residents, these flip-flops are also a somber reminder of the devastating earthquake in 2006, when the streets were littered with them in overwhelming numbers.

-      Flip-flops are more than just practical footwear suited to the local climate; they have become a small cultural icon, deeply embedded in the daily life and stories of the people of Yogyakarta.
   - type: text
-    content: >-

-      Flip-flops are more than just practical footwear suited to the local climate; they have become a small cultural icon, deeply embedded in the daily life and stories of the people of Yogyakarta.

-      *Flip-flop in the Road* was exhibited as an installation and photo catalog in the gallery of Institut Seni Indonesia Yogyakarta, Indonesia in 2015
+    content: "*Flip-flop in the Road* was exhibited as an installation and photo catalog in the gallery of Institut Seni Indonesia Yogyakarta, Indonesia in 2015"
   - type: image
     span: false
     vertical: false